Our new building

 The first phase

-The existing church building will be replaced using brick and other permanent materials and meeting current environmental standards.
-The height and shape of the building will be retained as shown on the front of this leaflet.
-The plan of the new building will be:
+The previous church building has been replaced using brick and other permanent materials and meeting current environmental standards.
+The height and shape of the building has been retained as shown on the front of this leaflet.
+The plan of the new building is:

 The cost of the project

-The estimated total cost of the Phase 1 new building is about £800,000, and we have already raised £500,000 towards this.
 Funding the gap is a huge challenge, especially in the disadvantaged area which the church serves.
-But we believe that this is achievable by a combination of church and community giving and external funding.
+We believe that this is achievable by a combination of church and community giving and external funding.

 ‘Unless the Lord builds the house, it's builders labour in vain.'
 Psalm 127:1